Xiamen University of Technology

-Xiamen University of Technology (XMUT; 厦门理工学院 (Xiamen Polytechnic College)) is a provincial public university located in Xiamen, Fujian province, China.
+The Xiamen University of Technology (XMUT; 厦门理工学院 (Xiamen Polytechnic College)) is a provincial public university located in Xiamen, Fujian, China.

 History

 Founded in 1981, at around the same time as the Xiamen Special Economic Zone, it was originally known as Lujiang Industrial University. the university status was conferred by Xi Jinping, current General Secretary of the Chinese Communist Party, when he was Governor of Fujian Province.
 It is a public university which since 2013 has been jointly administered by Xiamen City Government and Fujian Provincial Government, at which time it was also designated a "key provincial university".

 The university has created a joint-venture called Digital Innovation College with partnering universities; Ming Chuan University and Central University.

 Campuses

 The university's main campus is located in Jimei District, although it continues to maintain a smaller campus in downtown Xiamen's Siming District.
 The combined campus area is more than 120 hectares.
 (24.621963°N 118.086333°E).